Cat (feral or wild)

 Origin: Europe, Africa and Asia

-Cats (feral or wild) are a declared established pest animal on specified Crown land in Victoria under the Catchment and Land Protection Act 1994.
+On specified Crown land in Victoria, cats (feral or wild) are a declared established pest species under the Catchment and Land Protection Act 1994.
 This declaration came into effect on 26 July 2018.

 The declaration applies to areas of Crown land managed by the Department of Environment, Land, Water and Planning (DELWP), Parks Victoria, Phillip Island Nature Park and the four Alpine Resort Management Boards.

-Feral cat control will be implemented by department and agency staff, and their agents, ensuring efforts are targeted to protect the threatened wildlife most at risk of predation by feral cats.
+Feral cat control will be implemented by department and agency staff, and their agents, to ensure efforts are targeted and to protect the threatened wildlife most at risk of predation by feral cats.

-Feral cats have not been declared an established pest on private land, meaning farmers and other private landholders will not be required to control feral cats.
-Permission to hunt on Crown land does not extend to feral cats, unless conducted by accredited volunteer shooters engaged to participate in control programs managed by Parks Victoria or DELWP.
+Feral cats are not declared an established pest on private land, meaning farmers and other private landholders are not required to control feral cat populations on their properties.
+Importantly, the hunting of pest animals on Crown land does not extend to feral cats, unless it being conducted by accredited volunteer shooters engaged to participate in control programs managed by Parks Victoria or DELWP.